 Reviews plans and specifications to include special conditions to become thoroughly familiar with the work.
 Uncovers ambiguities or omissions, and conflicting or inadequate instructions to facilitate contract administration or minimize the need for subsequent modifications.

-Reviews and analyzes contract modifications or supplemental agreements for engineering necessity, feasibility, and economy considering such aspects as status of construction, best interests of the Government, conformance with original design intent, and need as to functional facility.
+Reviews and analyzes contract modifications or supplemental agreements for engineering necessity, feasibility, and economy considering such aspects as the status of construction, best interests of the Government, conformance with original design intent, and need as to functional facility.
 Determines actions required to include further investigations, request for proposal, or change order.
 Attempts to resolve changes within costs specified in Government estimates and prepares Government estimates.
 Assimilates a large volume of regulations and contractual data, and resolves unusually difficult problems and policy matters.

 Conducts negotiations with contractors on large or unique modification work to establish equitable prices and realistic time allowance for modified and/or additional work.
 Negotiates prices to support contract modifications and claims, drawings and specifications, Government estimates, contractor's quotations, etc.

 Monitors receipt of and ensures proper distribution of contractual documents.
 Follows up on projects that fall behind schedule, and expedites resolution of conflicts or other problem and facilities contract awards.
 Monitors contract statue and ensures receipt of required documents, and initiates proper action to correct slipping schedules.

 KNOWLEDGE REQUIRED BY THE POSITION